spaulg/backbone.storageProxy/README.md

 If the callback returns true, the invocation of further storage adapters will continue.
 All other return status will suspend further storage adapter invocation.

+The callback will be invoked as a method on the model of collection.
+I.e. 'this' will be either the model or collection.

 ## License

 Copyright 2013 Simon Paulger <spaulger@codezen.co.uk>